keyboardturner/WoWMapUprez/README.md

 <!-- BFA → Shadowlands Patch: link -->
 <!-- Only install this if you are updating from patch 8.3.0 to 9.0.n -->

-Current size estimate of project: 5.5GB
+Approximate size of project: 5.43GB

 Download at your own risk.